[email protected] 📍 Chicago, IL

 💡 Next Steps

-Our free valuation calculator takes about two minutes and gives you an estimated range based on current buyer multiples.
-Then read Part 4: When to Start Planning Your Exit to understand why timing is everything.
+Read the complete HVAC business acquisition guide for the full landscape of US buyers and deal mechanics.
+Then run our free valuation calculator — it takes about two minutes and gives you an estimated range based on current buyer multiples.
+Finally, read Part 4: When to Start Planning Your Exit to understand why timing is everything.

 Know your number first